hvillase/sonotexto/README.md

 Be aware of feedback when you use this Class with big sound systems.

 ## Instructions
 Download the repository and put the folder in your SuperCollider Extentions.
+Make a directory called sonotexto in the SuperCollider Recrodings folder.

-1 Open a new file in SuperCollider and boot SC.
+1 Open a new file in SuperCollider and boot SuperCollider.

 2 Write this code lines: